 - 4 ounces Gouda cheese

-- 1 medium tomato seeded and sliced thinly into rounds
+- 1 medium tomato, seeded and sliced thinly into rounds

-- Herb Crust, Method: Cut a piece of parchment and trace around the bottom of a 9 inch spring-form pan and cut the circle out.
+- Cut a piece of parchment and trace around the bottom of a 9 inch spring-form pan and cut the circle out.
 Cut two strips of parchment to line the sides of the pan, too.
 Spray the bottom of the spring-form pan and fit the parchment circle on it.
 Remove the dough from the refrigerator and divide it in half.
 Roll one half of the dough between two pieces of parchment the same diameter as the bottom of the spring-form pan.
 Transfer the round of dough to the prepared spring form pan and position.
 Trim off any excess.
 Spray the ring portion of the pan and attach it to the bottom.
 Add the strips of parchment to line the inside of the ring.
 Roll the other portion of dough into a rectangle and cut it down the middle lengthwise with a knife.
 Remove sections of the dough and place it along the inside of the pan.
 Trim the top evenly to about 3/4 of an inch from the top.
 Use any extra dough to patch any holes.
 Put the thyme crust into the refrigerator.
+(This step is fiddly but worth it)

 - Preheat the oven to 350 and place the rack in the lower third.

 - Place the tomatoes on top in an attractive pattern and sprinkle with the reserved cheese.
 Place the ham & arugula quiche into the oven and bake for almost an hour.
 Remove from the oven when there is barely a wiggle in the middle for a properly cooked quiche.
 I prefer to wait until the top is nice and brown and the quiche is thoroughly cooked.
-To each his own.